Skip to content Skip to footer

 The Micro-Influencer Disruption

+While boardrooms chase Bollywood, something interesting is happening at the bottom of the influence pyramid.
 GroupM’s INCA platform data shows that micro-influencers (10,000-100,000 followers) in India generate 3-5x higher engagement rates than celebrity endorsers.
-More importantly, their audience reports 4.5x higher purchase intent compared to celebrity-endorsed content, according to a 2025 Kantar study on influencer effectiveness in Indian markets.
+Their audience reports 4.5x higher purchase intent compared to celebrity-endorsed content, according to a 2025 Kantar study.

 Head to Head